LauraSkak/NanoCAH/README.md

 I, Laura Skak, am a recent graduate of bioinformatics from Aarhus University and now work as a PhD student at MOMA in Aarhus, Denmark working on exploring the epigenetics of individuals with sex chromosome aneuploidies.

-The optional input parameters:

-* maximum_diff - The maximal SNP difference, used for merging blocks.
-(DEFAULT: 8)
-* minimum_overlap - The minimal identical overlap between blocks or between a read and a block, used for low variance merging.
-(DEFAULT: 3)
-* minimum_count - The minimum SNP representation count for a SNP to remain usable.
-(DEFAULT: 2)
-* minimum_depth - The minimum read count at a particular SNP position, is used for block splitting.
-(DEFAULT: 3)
-* minimum_coverage - The minimum read count in one block, is used in read selection.
-(DEFAULT: 5)
-* max_iterations - Implemented to prevent infinite while loops.
-(DEFAULT: 5)
-* max_variance - The maximal allowed variance in a usable SNP.
-Is used to remove SNPs that are heterozygotic due to being located in an error-prone region.
-(DEFAULT: 0.5)

-* minimum_identity - The minimum required identity to merge two blocks with high confidence SNPs.
-Used in final merging.
-(DEFAULT: 0.9)
-* minimum_pct_overlap - The minimal identical percentage overlap between blocks or between read and block, used for final merging.
-(DEFAULT: 0.5)